Dentures in Birmingham

 Now, having said that, no one is ever going to tell you that dentures do not take a bit of getting used to.
 You will need to become accustomed to the way they feel fitting over the bony ridge of your jaw.
-If they are installed after multiple extractions, your gums will need time to shrink in order to get a proper fit.
-While you are waiting for your permanents, though, Dr. Maniscalco will provide you with a temporary set so that you can get used to the feel.
-Once your gums are ready, he will take impressions of your mouth and send them to a lab where they will be made.
-Then, when they come back, he will fit and line them, and you will have a set a beautiful, functional teeth.
+If they are installed after multiple extractions, your gums will need time to shrink to get a proper fit.
+While you are waiting for your permanent dentures, though, Dr. Maniscalco and our expert dentists will provide you with a temporary set so that you can get used to the feel.
+Once your gums are ready, impressions of your mouth will be taken and are sent to a lab.
+The manufactured dentures are fitted and lined by our expert dentists, and you will have a set beautiful, functional teeth.

 Types of Dentures

 The kind you will require will depend largely on how many teeth you have missing.
 If you have few teeth missing, you might consider partials.
-However, if are missing many teeth, or you anticipate losing more teeth in the near future, the better course of action may be to extract the remaining teeth and have a full denture created immediately.
-In addition to full and partial, we also offer implant supported dentures, which are permanently fixed in your mouth.
-At Maniscalco Cosmetic & General Dentistry, we favor permanent the All on 4 method, which allow you to have a full set of permanent dentures installed using just four implants in either jaw.
+However, if you are missing many teeth, or you are anticipated to lose more teeth soon, the better course of action may be to extract the remaining teeth and have a full denture created immediately.
+In addition to full and partials, we also offer implant supported dentures, which are permanently fixed in your mouth.
+At Maniscalco Cosmetic & General Dentistry, we favor permanent the All-on-4 methods, which allows you to have a full set of permanent dentures installed using just four implants in either jaw.

 Caring for Your Dentures

-Permanent dentures are cared for the same way you would your natural teeth, with brushing, flossing and regular checkups.
+Permanent dentures require caring the same way you would care your natural teeth, with brushing, flossing, and regular check-ups.
 Removable dentures need to be taken out at night and cleaned using a special solution.